soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/run-a-content-search-in-the-security-and-compliance-center.md

   - When a user's mailbox is searched, any Microsoft Team or Office 365 Group that the user is a member of won't be searched.
 Similarly, when you search a Microsoft Team or an Office 365 Group, only the group mailbox and group site that you specify is searched; the mailboxes and OneDrive for Business accounts of group members aren't searched unless you explicitly add them to the search.

-  - To get a list of the members of a Microsoft Team or an Office 365 Group, you can view the properties on the **Home \> Groups** page in the Office 365 admin center.
+  - To get a list of the members of a Microsoft Team or an Office 365 Group, you can view the properties on the **Home \> Groups** page in the Microsoft 365 admin center.
 Alternatively, you can run the following command in Exchange Online PowerShell:

   ```
   Get-UnifiedGroupLinks <group or team name> -LinkType Members | FL DisplayName,PrimarySmtpAddress